 This set of pages demonstrates text and graphical integration using large fonts.
 Minimalistic and simple, the creative possibilities are endless.
-Quotes are from a set of guidelines by Andre Newton-Carter, extracted from his article "Should Creative Directors Be Middle Class?"
+Quotes are from a set of guidelines by my father, Andre Newton-Carter, extracted from his article "Should Creative Directors Be Middle Class?"

 "Don’t be afraid to be wrong.
 Sometime a big mistake can be the best thing that ever happened to you!"

 "If a carpenter only talks well about the woodwork job he is doing for the customer, he is seen as a skilled tradesman and treated as a tradesman.
 If he talks well about it but periodically in dialogue stands back from it, demonstrating a wider understanding of the environment in which the finished job will be, he is still seen as a skilled craftsman but is treated as a professional and a mentor."